 Prescription Policy

-Our doctors will only issue prescriptions if the doctor is able to gather the appropriate information to accurately diagnose and treat a given condition.
-A prescription is not guaranteed and doctors may refer members to their primary care physician, an urgent care center or other appropriate care for requested medications if they feel this is important to assure good medical care.
+Our doctors will only issue prescriptions if they are able to gather the appropriate information to accurately diagnose and treat a given condition.
+A prescription is not guaranteed.
+Doctors may refer members to their primary care physician, an urgent care center, or other appropriate care for requested medications if they feel a referral is important to ensure the proper standard of medical care.
+Members with chronic illnesses will be encouraged to visit their primary care physicians or other specialists for ongoing care.

 For Virtual Primary Care Services only: